Section “Biotechnology through the lens of the microbiome”

 The section will feature presentations and discussions of talks on recent advances in the development of microbiome-targeted products and technologies.
 Today, the gut microbiome is viewed as an organ that integrates multidirectional communication among most human organs and systems and also perceives signals from the external environment.
 Disorders in the composition of the microbiome (dysbiosis) correlate with many diseases, including oncological, cardiovascular, autoimmune, endocrine, and neurological disorders.

-Head of Department of Genetic Bases of Biotechnology, VIGG RAS, Moscow
+Symposium “Microbiology and biotechnology” co-chair Doctor of Biological Sciences, Professor, Head of the Laboratory of Genetics of Microorganisms, Head of Department of Genetic Bases of Biotechnology, VIGG RAS, Moscow Valery N. Danilenko |